affiq23/text_classification_project/README.md

 # Text Classification Project

 ## Overview
-This project implements Naive Bayes and Logistic Regression for spam detection using email datasets.
-The code converts emails into numerical feature representations (Bag of Words and Bernoulli approaches) and classifies them using **Multinomial Naive Bayes, Bernoulli Naive Bayes, and Logistic Regression**.
+This project for CS4375 implements Naive Bayes and Logistic Regression for spam detection using email datasets.

 ## File Structure
 This is how I organized my file structure in my local environment.